 To us, fireworks are the sparkling embodiment of July Fourth.
 But to dogs, they truly are bombs bursting in air.

 Was that a catbird or a mockingbird you just saw?
 The answer is now just a smartphone tap away.
 Birdsnap—a new app developed with the help of a University of Maryland computer scientist—can identify birds from photos, ...

 Who is that stranger in your social media photo?
 A click on the face reveals the name in seconds, almost as soon as you can identify your best friend.
 While that handy app is not quite ready for your smart phone, researchers ...

 Leafsnap UK, a collaboration between Museum botanists and US software developers, could revolutionise summer walks.

-(Phys.org) —Researchers are working to enable smartphones and other mobile devices to understand and immediately identify objects in a camera's field of view, overlaying lines of text that describe items ...
+(Phys.org) —Researchers are working to enable smartphones and other mobile devices to understand and immediately identify objects in a camera's field of view, overlaying lines of text that describe items in the environment.

 We're no longer just strangers in a crowd.
 Imagine any street corner in any town where, let's say, four people - Alexandria, Larry, Cory and Cameron - are lost in private thought.
 Without a single conversation, without ...